Leroy P. Steele Prizes

 Special Note: beginning with the 1994 prize, there has been a five-year cycle of fields for the Seminal Contribution to Research Award.
-That cycle would have the 2013 prize awarded in logic (logic alternates with discrete mathematics every five years), 2014 in analysis, 2015 in algebra, 2016 in applied mathematics, 2017 in geometry/topology, and 2018 in discrete mathematics renewing the cycle.
+That cycle would have the 2014 prize awarded in analysis, 2015 in algebra, 2016 in applied mathematics, 2017 in geometry/topology, and 2018 in discrete mathematics (logic alternates with discrete mathematics every five years) and 2019 in analysis renewing the cycle.

 Most Recent Prizes

 The 2014 Lifetime Achievement Prize was awarded to Phillip Griffiths for his contributions to our fundamental knowledge in mathematics, particularly algebraic geometry, differential geometry, and differential equations.

 Mathematical Exposition: January 2014

 The 2014 Mathematical Exposition Prize was awarded to Dmitri Burago, Yuri Burago and Sergei V. Ivanov for their book, "A Course in Metric Geometry", in recognition of excellence in exposition and promotion of fruitful ideas in geometry.

 The 2014 Seminal Contribution to Research Prize was awarded to Robert Kohn, Luis A. Caffarelli and Louis Nirenberg for their paper, "Partial regularity of suitable weak solutions of the Navier-Stokes equations."
 Communications Pure and Applied Math, vol 35 no 6, 771-831 (1982).

 March 31, 2014